In this article:

 - !=

-- LIKE (search for a pattern - regex)
+- (search for a pattern - regex)

-- NOT LIKE (search for a pattern - regex)
+- (search for a pattern - regex)

 Note that '=' and '!=' will only work for exact character queries while 'LIKE' and 'NOT LIKE' will work with ambiguous character queries.